Nicholas Kizzire, Maddie Seiler top men's, women's runners in Don Childs Memorial

 Seiler finished 12th overall in 36:42 last year and was second in the women’s division to Sara Vaughn.

-Kizzire said the weather was perfect with cloud cover to start the race and cool temperatures with a little win to finish the race.
+Kizzire said the weather was perfect with cloud cover to start the race and cool temperatures with a little wind to finish the race.

 “I have been doing a lot of my training over lunch in the heat so this morning felt pretty good,” Kizzire said.
 “The wind was pretty tough going up the hill, but it was actually pretty cool and good to run in.”

-Dan Wilder always comes back and races in the race that his parents started up, and was originally called the Oregon Trail Race, which weaved in and around the streets of Gering.
+Runner Dan Wilder always comes back and races in the race that his parents started, and was originally called the Oregon Trail Race, which weaved in and around the streets of Gering.

 Wilder said his parents kept the race for about five years and then the coaches from the high school also pitched in.